Gikosan Yanodo Temple: Hokyointo Pagoda

 In 2000, it was designated as a cultural asset of Kobuchisawa-machi.
 Its registered name is "Hokyointo pagora of Yanodo".

 It was made in 1813 by Ikegami Heiuemon Shuko, a stonecutter in Takato(Currently, Ina-shi, Nagano-ken).
-It is made of andesite and is 370cm high.
-Under the roof, the upper layer is carved by relief engraving with the images of Buddha in all four directions and the lower layere with iamges of Sixteen Arhats, and the lotus seat and its lower part are also meticulously carved.
+It is made of andesite and is 370 cm high.
+Under the roof, the upper layer is carved by relief engraving with the images of Buddha in all four directions and the lower layer with images of Sixteen Arhats, and the lotus seat and its lower part are also meticulously carved.